RaynaRaven/focusSphere-final-project/README.md

 # FocusSphere

-FocusSphere is an intuitive task management application designed to help users organize their tasks efficiently, reduce smartphone usage and improve productivity, time management and focus.
-Built with Android Studio, this app provides a clean interface for managing daily tasks with features like task prioritisation and location tracking, task duration estimations, and more.
+FocusSphere is an intuitive task management application designed to help users with ADHD organize their tasks effectively, and improve productivity, time management and focus.

+Built with Android Studio using Jetpack Compose and Material3 design principles, this app provides a clean interface for managing daily tasks and routines with features like task and routine creation, task tracking, and user insights/reports.

 ## Features